ZetaGo-Aurum/AleoPantest/INTERACTIVE_CLI_GUIDE.md

 ## Conclusion

-These improvements make AleoPantest more user-friendly for beginners while maintaining professional functionality for advanced users.
+These improvements make Aleocrophic more user-friendly for beginners while maintaining professional functionality for advanced users.
 The system provides:

 - ✅ Flexible parameter naming
 - ✅ Comprehensive validation